nero-27/Plant-Pals-Project-Management/README.md

 # Plant-Pals-Project-Management
-Office Green Ltd company is planning to provide a new service of delivering indoor friendly office plants across various corporations.
+Office Green Ltd company is planning to add a new service of delivering office plants across various corporations.
 They have an Operations and Training Plan that they wish to implement.
-According to this plan, new operations software needs to be setup and installed on all Office Green devices.
-All employees of Office Green must also be trained to use this new software for which they must also plan and create training programs.
+The goal of this project is to create sustainable fulfillment and delivery practices by training 90% of employees in the next 6 months and increase the overall revenue by 5%.

-I have created the following documents as a Project Manager for this project.
+I have created the following documents as a Project Manager of this project.
 1. Project Charter
 2. Statement of Work
 3. Gantt Chart